-We are committed to complying with the Disability Discrimination Act and have made significant improvements to our website in order to reduce the barriers experienced by people with disabilities.
+We are also committed to complying with the Disability Discrimination Act and have made significant improvements to our website in order to reduce the barriers experienced by people with disabilities.
 By following Government guidelines, it is our policy to create pages to W3C Web Content Accessibility Guidelines Priority 2-Level (Double A).

 If you find any of our pages inaccessible, please use the Website Feedback Form to let us know.
 Please include details of the technology you are using and we will make every reasonable effort to either remove the barrier or provide the information in a format that you find acceptable.